Hager-s/crown_of_thornes_starfish_detection_Yolo5/README.md

 Crown-starfish-detection
 =======================================
 ### Dataset
-The Dataset was acquired from 17 YouTube, at the end we got 725 images.And using data augmentation we increased the number of images to 2548.
+The Dataset was acquired from 17 YouTube videos, at the end we got 725 images.And using data augmentation we increased the number of images to 2548.
 ### Pipline
 - Image annotation
 - Image Preprocessing: we used  white balance enhancement technique